 Survey on Love, Marriage and Religion

-I co-lead with Roger Friedland (UCSB-NYUAD) a survey on Courtship, Marriage, and Religion in MENA.
+I co-lead with Roger Friedland (UCSB-NYUAD) and Maria Charles (UCSB) a survey on Courtship, Marriage, and Religion in MENA.
 Employing popular social networking sites, such as FaceBook, we have conducted survey research on the intimate lives of young people in a number of Muslim-Majority countries such as Algeria, Egypt, Iran, Pakistan, Palestine, Tunisia, and Turkey.
 More

 "Love in the Middle East: The Contradictions of Romance in the Facebook World.”
 Article co-authored by Roger Friedland, Janet Afary, P. Gardinali, and C. Naslund Critical Research on Religion.
 Sage Press.
 Fall 2016.
 Link

 In the last century gender relations and sexual practices have evolved dramatically in the Middle East and North Africa (MENA), though marriage and family have remained fundamental institutions.
 This section looks at how shifting norms of gender/sexuality have contributed to political changes in both subtle and overt ways.
 Articles and books look at the legal and social status of women, the changing nature of the matrimonial bond from arranged marriages to modern cohabitation called White Marriages, non-monogamous heterosexual relations such as temporary marriage, polygamy, and slave concubines; and the gradual evolution of same-sex relations from status-defined homosexuality to a modern gay life style.

 Series Editors: Janet Afary and Claudia Yaghoobi

 Sex, Marriage, and Family in the Middle East